lowRISC/opentitan/hw/ip/csrng/doc/registers.md

 0x3: This error indicates that the last command was issued out of sequence.
      This happens when a command other than instantiate was issued without sending an instantiate command first.
      This can also happen when an uninstantiate command is sent without instantiating first.
+0x4: This error indicates that the number of generate commands between reseeds exceeded the maximum number allowed.
+     This happens only for generate commands.

 ### SW_CMD_STS .
 CMD_ACK
 This one bit field indicates when a SW command has been acknowledged by the CSRNG.